Before we dive into this piece, let’s get something clear – hopefully, it’s your drains.

 This is the horror of all plumbing horrors – besides, perhaps, burst pipes.
 Sewage starts seeping up through your drains, or worse yet, into your basement, causing serious damage.
-Hopefully, you had the opportunity to give us a call before this happens, but obviously, if all of your drains start backing up and sending fluids the wrong way, you need to call a plumber immediately.
+Hopefully, you had the opportunity to give us a call before this happens, but obviously, if all of your drains start backing up and sending fluids the wrong way, you need to call a emergency plumber in Denver immediately.

 Now that you know when you might need drain cleaning services, you might be wondering who to call.
-Well, it just so happens we offer drain cleaning services in Denver.
+Well, it just so happens we offer drain cleaning in Denver.
 We’re available 24/7, so you can call any time of day or night.